nfginola/cchip8/README.md

-# algorithms
-Primeagens Algorithms &amp; Datastructures course
+# Chip8 Emulator in C